Level 3 Apprenticeship - Learning & Development Practitioner

 Having an ILP in place means that each apprenticeship programme is based on individual and organisational need, however the details given below provide an overview of what is involved:

 - Following learning needs analysis and diagnostics an individual learning plan for the programme is developed

 - The apprentice and line manager receive an induction to the apprenticeship programme

-- The apprentice enrols, where chosen, onto the CIPD Foundation Certificate or Diploma in Learning and Development
+- The apprentice enrols, where chosen, onto the CIPD Foundation Certificate in Learning and Development

 - Knowledge and skills elements of the programme can be delivered by a choice of:

 - workshops two to three days each month including some self-managed study time, usually in Doncaster at our training centre near the airport.

 - (Or) workshops delivered at your own organisation (where you have 4 or more apprentices).